LupuPaul/year3-story-2018/README.md

 Chapter 2 - Added some research made for wheat grains(because that's from what flour is made) Chapter 2 - Finished, Corected.

+#Chapter 3 describe the baking process.#

+Chapter 3 - Started and created the story .

 for this repo, to use as a starting point for your story (and don't forget to complete your assessment by making a 'pull request' back to me...)